 But what if the accusers claim that the past is still impacting the present?

-The answer is always the same: the accusers need to move past the past and get injected with forgiveness and gratitude for a great nation today, two virtues that are the opposite of bitterness and unforgiveness.
+The answer is always the same: the accused need to move past the past and get injected with forgiveness and gratitude, two virtues that are the opposite of bitterness and unforgiveness.
 The answer is always that the good news of the gospel of Divine Judicial Forgetfulness — or simply the gospel of grace — releases all of us from the past.
 We no longer have to feel an ill-defined guilt that hovers over our head like a dark cloud.

 How does this post help me grow in my knowledge and relationship with God?